praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 #### Pointers and Arrays

-Pointers and array support exposed the most glaring defect in my virtual machine - the use of a stack-based machine with separate memory spaces.
+Pointers and array support exposed the most glaring defect in my virtual machine - the use of separate memory spaces.

-Unfortunately, C++ assumes a unified memory space - you can create pointers to global data, heap data, local variables, even function arguments.
-Supporting separate memory spaces becomes tricky because C++ (annoyingly) supports pointer arithmetic and people can do terrible things by casting pointers to integers.
+Unfortunately, C++ programmers assume a unified memory space - you can create pointers to global data, heap data, local variables, even function arguments and they all work they same way.
+Worse, C supports pointer arithmetic and people can do terrible things by casting pointers to integers.

 I decided to stop fighting and to unify my memory model.
 Before, the function call stack was separate from the heap and kept its own private memory spaces for arguments and local variables.
-I had to integrate that call stack onto the main memory stack by using a "frame pointer" register that remembers where in memory each functions stack begins.
-I also had to emit relative addresses for function locals and arguments that got offset by this frame pointer.
+I had to integrate that call stack onto the main memory stack by using a "frame pointer" register that remembers where in memory each function's value (computation) stack begins.
+I also had to emit relative addresses for local functions and arguments that got offset by this frame pointer.
 Such a mess!

-But the pain was again worth it as my compiler and virtual machine now could handle pointers and arrays of any variety and acted as the user expects.
+But the pain was worth it as my compiler and virtual machine now could handle pointers and arrays of any variety and acted as the user expects.

+And thanks to C#, all this pointer work is safe.
+The entire heap for the program is stored in a C# array.
+When a pointer is de-referenced, that array is safely accessed and I have no fear of breaking the simulation just because some code is incorrect.

 #### Classes

-While most Arduino programs take advantage of C features, Arduino *libraries* tend to take advantage of C++ features, namely, classes.
+While most Arduino programs take advantage of C features, Arduino *libraries* tend to take advantage of C++ features; namely, classes.

 Everyone's favorite Arduino line: